 Freight and cargo refer to goods and materials transported from one place to another through organized transportation systems.
 These systems include road, rail, sea, and air networks that enable the movement of raw materials, manufactured products, and essential supplies.
 Freight and cargo exist because modern societies rely on the continuous flow of goods to support daily life, production, and trade.

-Historically, transportation of goods began with simple methods such as animal-powered carts and boats.
-As trade expanded across regions and continents, structured logistics systems developed to manage distance, volume, and timing.
-Industrialization further increased demand for reliable transportation, leading to standardized shipping methods, containers, and documentation.
+Historically, the transportation of goods began with simple methods such as animal-powered carts and boats.
+As trade expanded across regions, structured logistics systems developed to manage distance, volume, and timing.
+Industrialization further increased demand, leading to standardized shipping methods, containers, and documentation.

 Today, freight and cargo operations form the backbone of global and regional trade.
-From agricultural produce to industrial equipment, nearly every physical product depends on transportation and logistics networks.
-Understanding these basics helps explain how goods move efficiently across complex supply chains.
+Nearly every product depends on transportation and logistics networks to move efficiently across supply chains.
+Understanding these basics explains how goods reach their destinations reliably.

 Importance: Why Freight and Cargo Matter Today

 Freight and cargo transportation is essential for economic activity and social stability.
-It supports manufacturing, retail distribution, agriculture, healthcare supply chains, and infrastructure development.
-Without organized logistics, shortages, delays, and inefficiencies would affect both businesses and consumers.
+It supports industries such as manufacturing, retail, agriculture, healthcare, and infrastructure.
+Without organized logistics, delays and shortages would affect both businesses and consumers.

 • Continuous availability of essential goods